Editor’s note: This post was originally published in 2018 and has been updated since to ensure accuracy and to adhere to modern best practices.

 <META NAME=”ROBOTS” CONTENT=”NOINDEX, FOLLOW”>

-“Noindex, Follow” means search engines should not index the page, but they can crawl/follow any links on that page.
+“Noindex, Follow” means search engine crawlers (like Googlebot) should not index the page, but they can crawl/follow any links on that page.

 2. Set up the proper HTTP status code (2xx, 3xx, 4xx).

 If old pages with thin content exist, remove and redirect them (through a 301 redirect) to relevant content on the site.
 This will maximize your site authority if any old pages had backlinks pointing to them.